 Mississippi Pot Roast FAQs

-This is most likely because the roast has not cooked long enough.
-Cook until the meat shreds very easily with two forks.
+The roast likely needs more time to cook.
+Cook until the meat shreds easily with two forks.

 Banana peppers are a great substitute!

-The peppers add acidity, and the brine helps tenderize the meat, so don’t leave them out.
+They add acidity, and their brine helps tenderize the meat, so don’t leave them out.

 You can, but the meat doesn’t turn out as tender and succulent.